Reliable Federated Disentangling Network for Non-IID Domain Feature: Proposed Method

 \textbf{In federated disentangling,} we use $L_{Dis}$ in Eq.~(\ref{InverseKL}) to enlarge the feature distribution differences between the global and local heads.
 Moreover, we also introduce the cross-entropy loss on the decoupled original features of the global and local heads (\textit{i.e.}, $L_{CE}^L$ and $L_{CE}^G$) to directly guide the decoupled feature distribution.
 The cross-entropy loss ($L_{CE}$) is the commonly used loss function for optimizing neural network-based classifiers,

 where $y_{m,k}$ and $b_{m,k}$ are the label and probability on the \textit{k}-th category of \textit{m}-th sample, respectively.

 \textbf{In Uncertainty-aware decision fusion,} we introduce the uncertainty loss $L_{Un}$ to guide the optimization of the prediction based on the feature distribution that was parameterized by Dirichlet concentration.
-Similar to previous uncertainty works~\cite{TMC} that directly obtains deterministic predictions given input features, in our proposed TrFedDis, SL is employed to associate the evidence with the parameters of Dirichlet distribution, i.e, given the evidence of $E=\left\{ e_{1},e_{2},...,e_{K}\right\}$, we can get the Dirichlet distribution parameter of $\alpha=E+1$ and the category belief mass of $\emph{b}=\left\{b_{1},b_{2},...,b_{K}|\alpha \right\}$.
+Similar to previous uncertainty works~\cite{TMC} that directly obtains deterministic predictions given input features, in our proposed RFedDis, SL is employed to associate the evidence with the parameters of Dirichlet distribution, i.e, given the evidence of $E=\left\{ e_{1},e_{2},...,e_{K}\right\}$, we can get the Dirichlet distribution parameter of $\alpha=E+1$ and the category belief mass of $\emph{b}=\left\{b_{1},b_{2},...,b_{K}|\alpha \right\}$.
 Therefore, based on the cross-entropy loss in Eq.~(\ref{eq:10}), the objective function for optimizing the re-parameterized evidence can be further formulated as follows:

-where $\Phi (\cdot)$ denotes the digamma function, while $\beta \left( \alpha_{m} \right)$ is the multinomial beta function for the \textit{m}-th sample concentration parameter $\alpha_{m}$.
+where $\Phi (\cdot)$ denotes the digamma function, while $\beta \left( \alpha_{m} \right)$ is the multinomial beta function for the \textit{m}-th sample concentration parameter $\alpha_{m}$, and $K$ indicates total number of categories.
 Meanwhile, we further introduce the KL divergence function to ensure that incorrect labels will yield less evidence:

 where $\Gamma (\cdot)$ is the gamma function, while $\tilde{\alpha }_{m} =y_{m}+\left( 1-y_{m}\right) \odot \alpha_{m}$ denotes the adjusted parameters of the Dirichlet distribution which aims to avoid penalizing the evidence of the ground-truth class to 0.
 Therefore, the objective function for the model optimization based on the feature distribution parameterized by Dirichlet concentration is as follows: